james-jw/xq-promise/README.md

 <code>deferred</code> object.
 When an action is deferred, it returns a function, known as <code>promise</code> that
 when executed, at a later time, will perform and return the results of the work it deferred.

-Since the work is deferred and can be executed at an arbitrary time there comes the ability to attach further processing at a later date but prior to actual execution, via callback functions.
+Since the work is deferred and can be executed at an arbitrary time.
+There is the ability to attach further processing at a later date but prior to actual execution, via callback functions.
 This may sound confusing and hard to imagine, but I 'promise' the examples that follow will make it clearer.
 No pun intended.

 ## Why?
 The main driver behind implementing the promise pattern was to realize ``parallel`` execution of XQuery code within a single query.
 If this sounds enticing, keep reading!